Retrieval-Augmented Generation Must Move Beyond Factual Grounding to Represent Diverse Opinions: A Research Agenda for Opinion-Aware RAG

-\textbf{Representation Learning for Subjective Content.} Our opinion extraction relies on LLM-based annotation, but the theoretical framework's opinion embedding function $\phi: \mathcal{D} \to \mathbb{R}^m$ suggests the need for learned representations that jointly encode semantic content with subjective attributes.
-Future work should explore multi-task learning objectives and hierarchical embedding spaces where documents can be similar at the topic level while differing at the stance level.
+\textbf{2.\ Learned opinion embeddings.} Our approach relies on LLM-based extraction, but the theoretical framework's opinion embedding $\phi: \mathcal{D} \to \mathbb{R}^m$ suggests the need for learned representations that jointly encode semantic content with subjective attributes.

-\textbf{Optimizing the Coverage Term.} While our diversity metrics approximate the coverage objective $\mathcal{W}_2(P_{\text{pop}}, \hat{P}_{\mathcal{R}})$, we do not directly optimize this during retrieval.
-Query expansion techniques generating stance-diverse queries, and re-ranking mechanisms using submodular optimization, could more directly minimize distributional divergence.
+\textbf{3.\ Direct distributional optimization.} Our proxy metrics approximated the coverage objective $\mathcal{W}_2(P_{\text{pop}}, \hat{P}_{\mathcal{R}})$ but to effectively close the distributional gap we need retrieval strategies that directly minimize this during search - via query expansion, stance-diverse re-ranking, or submodular optimization.